cobrowseio/cobrowse-sdk-xamarin/README.md

-# Cobrowse.io - Xamarin SDK
+# Cobrowse.io - .NET iOS and Android SDK

 Cobrowse.io is 100% free and easy to try out in your own apps.